 IB English Higher Level

 This is a two-year intensive pre-university course designed to study language and literature through classic and contemporary world masterpieces.
 Students will develop critical thinking abilities through discussion of, and writing about, various literary works.
 This rigorous course of study, aimed at highly motivated students, includes external and internal assessments.
 During the second year of the course, there will be additional readings and more detailed papers in response to the literature.
 Students will receive more in-depth preparation for internal assessments and the IB Higher Level English exam (given in May of the senior year).
 Open only to students in the International Baccalaureate Diploma Program.

 Creative Writing – (l0th‑12th grades)

-This is a fun and constructive course for those who want to learn advanced techniques for writing poetry, short stories, and screenplays.
-Students will produce numerous projects, large and small, engage in critical peer review, and share their work with the class.
-Topics include creative writing theory, formal poetry, free verse, imagery, inspiration, structuring plots, developing characters, writing dialogue, writing and formatting movie-scripts, and more.
-Students will write and edit regularly, learn how professional writers achieve their effects, and will be expected to engage in thoughtful and respectful discussion of each other’s work and progress.
-Open enrollment for all 10th – 12th grade students.
-(Credit 1.0 – full year course)
+This is a writing intensive course for those who want to learn advanced techniques for writing poetry, short stories, screenplays and/or stage plays.
+Students will create numerous projects, large and small, engage in critical peer review, and share their work.
+Class participation is expected.
+Topics include writing theory, formal and free verse poetry, literary devices, grammar and punctuation, creative inspiration, plot structure, character development, dialogue, writing and formatting scripts, and more.
+Students will write often, learn how professional writers achieve their effects, and engage in thoughtful and respectful discussion of each other’s work and progress.
+Instructor’s permission (Mr. Filip) is required.
+Sign up in room 101.

 *Digital Literacy – (10th – 12th grades)